 This Garlic Herb Butter Roasted Turkey breast is loaded with flavor, super easy to make, and baked to perfection.
-It’s an epic option for dinner or a special holiday meal.
+Learn how to roast turkey breast for an epic option for dinner or a special holiday meal.

-I love roasted turkey, but sometimes I don’t need an entire turkey.
+I love roasted turkey, but sometimes I don’t need a full-size turkey.
 If you’re craving turkey, you can prepare a garlicky boneless turkey breast instead of cooking a whole turkey!

-This recipe provides step-by-step instruction on how to perfectly roast a turkey breast.
+This recipe provides step-by-step instructions on how to roast a turkey breast.
 It’s so juicy, tastes just like garlic bread, and takes less than 10 minutes to prepare before baking!

 Roast Turkey Breast Ingredients